farukarakaya/3.C/README.md

 v.map

 v.map is a project made for the "Community Volunteers Foundation/Toplum Gönüllüleri Vakfı (TOG)".
-TOG is an organization with around 65k volunteers and the majority of them are students working in their cities/towns/villages.
+TOG is an organization with around 65k volunteers and the majority of them are students working from their cities/towns/villages.

 Our web application aims to help them answer/create "needs" and organize them in an efficient manner the way "İhtiyaç Haritası" does it.